10 Best High Quality Growth Stocks At 52w High for December 2025

 Key Catalysts

-- Strategic partnerships with healthcare providers
+- Strategic partnerships and ecosystem development

 Risk Factors

-- Regulatory changes in healthcare
+- Regulatory changes affecting fintech operations

 | Metric | Value |